AllBRICQS: the All-sky BRIght, Complete Quasar Survey: Candidate Selection

 We investigated several colour properties, and found that the mid-infrared $W1-W2$ colour provides a highly effective distinction between the known quasars and the bulk of the candidate sample, which are primarily distant (hence, small PPM) stars.
 In the left panel of Figure~\ref{fig:w1m2_qsos}, we show the $W1-W2$ colour vs. {\it Gaia} $B_{P}$ magnitude for the known quasars from Milliquas and the sample passing the {\it Gaia} criteria above.
 At $B_{P}<17$~mag, the quasar and non-quasar population appear clearly separated, while they start to blend into each other at fainter magnitudes.
-As the known quasars have been compiled from a variety of selection methods (X-ray, UV, optical, radio), the mid-infrared quasar colours should not be subject to any particular biases, and just reflect the typical spectral energy distribution (SED) associated with accretion onto a black hole.
-Thus, we select quasar candidates using the simple rule of $W1-W2>0.2$~mag, and, based on the PPM statistics above, expect the completeness to be $\approx96$\% for $|b|>10^{\circ}$.
+As the known quasars have been compiled from a variety of selection methods (X-ray, UV, optical, radio), the mid-infrared quasar colours should not be subject to any particular biases beyond the scatter arising from the photometric errors, and just reflect the typical spectral energy distribution (SED) associated with accretion onto a BH.
+Thus, we select quasar candidates using the simple rule of $W1-W2>0.2$~mag.
+While there is likely to be increasing contamination towards that $W1-W2$ boundary, the moderate number of candidates to follow up allows us to pursue a strategy that emphasises completeness (and the threshold may be relaxed further in future expansions of the observing campaign).
+Based on the PPM statistics above, expect the completeness to be $\approx96$\% for $|b|>10^{\circ}$.

 As shown in the middle panel of Figure~\ref{fig:w1m2_qsos}, the quasars that approach our $W1-W2$ threshold at faint $B_{P}$ magnitudes are strongly biased towards high redshift, but some sources at $z\sim 4$ can still be found within our selected region.